saadzaki7/NASDAQ-SIMULATOR/cpp_parser/README.md

 2. **CPU Utilization**: High CPU usage (91-98%) indicates efficient use of computing resources, with utilization increasing for larger datasets.

-3. **Memory Efficiency**: The parser maintains consistent performance without degradation as the dataset size increases, demonstrating effective memory management.
+3. **Memory Efficiency**: The parser demonstrates excellent memory management, with consistent memory usage (272-304 MB) regardless of dataset size from 50K to 10M messages.
+This flat memory profile allows for processing very large datasets without memory scaling issues.

 4. **Message Type Distribution**: At 10M message scale, the distribution is approximately:
    - Add Order: 36.7%